A lot of people ask us if there are any Intercom Product Tour alternatives worth taking a look at.

-Perhaps an even better feature is what we call “driven actions”.
+Perhaps an even better feature of our user onboarding tool is what we call “driven actions”.
 None of the other Intercom Product Tours alternatives offer this.

-Essentially it means you can create onboarding experience across multiple URLs.
+Essentially it means you can create an onboarding experience across multiple URLs, even dynamic URLs (ones that change for every user).
 This leads to even more interactive onboarding flows.

 Userpilot is also a good choice for those who want complete control over the look of their onboarding.

 Other onboarding tools either offer limited customization or force you to edit the styling with CSS code.